Copernicus Browser Case Study: Algal Blooms From Space

 Cyanobacteria are bacteria that obtain energy via photosynthesis.
 They absorb light using phycobilin pigments (photosynthetic pigments), which give them their unique blue-green colour, to convert carbon dioxide and water into oxygen and glucose.
 Cyanobacteria converted the early Earth’s oxygen-poor atmosphere to the oxygen-rich atmosphere of today.
 The name cyanobacteria refer to their colour (from Ancient Greek κυανός (kuanós) meaning ‘blue’), giving them their other name, “blue-green algae”.
 Cyanobacteria can be seen and monitored by satellites from space.

-Brief description In this set of three activities, students will do hands-on experiments and learn how to interpret satellite images...
+Brief description In this set of three activities, students will use an multimedia module to learn about sea currents, the...